-The RBC Royal Bank is adjacent to the Campus, providing full banking services and ATM machines.
+The Sagicor Bank is in close proximity to the Campus, providing full banking services and ATM machines.
 The Bank of Nova Scotia and the National Commercial Bank are within walking distance.

 Visa and Master Card are accepted and can be used to transact business in Jamaica.
 Some businesses do not accept American Express.
 The Jamaican Dollar is the currency used locally; however, the exchange rate varies.
 Traveler's cheques attract a more favorable rate of exchange.
 Foreign currencies can be converted at any bank and at Cambios.